sunfounder/ai-camera-firmware/Readme.md

  - WebSockets by Markus Sattler
  - ArduinoJson

+## Fastory Reset

+You may need to reset the module to factory settings, if you forget the AP SSID and password.
+To do this, Connect the board to power, short IO13 and IO15 with a tweezer or a screwdriver, then press the reset button, and release the reset button.
+You will see the big bright LED blink twice fast.
+Then you can release the tweezer or screwdriver, and press the reset button again.
+The module will reset to factory settings.

 ## Flash Setting
 - Pay attention to enable PSRAM, select "Huge APP" Partition Scheme